odyildiz/omdbApiSearch/README.md

 # omdbApiSearch
-Search movie on omdbApi by Title.
+You search movie on omdbApi by Title.

 # Before you start.
 You have to take an API key from omdbApi. http://www.omdbapi.com/apikey.aspx

-# Info
+# JSON
 I used jsonPath for json processes.
 For more information about jsonPath you can visit https://github.com/json-path/JsonPath